davidroeca/jest-shadowing-issue/README.md

 npm run failing-test
 ```

-The main config difference is that the failing test's jest config uses a `moduleDirectory` of `./` which prevents jest from resolving `my-package` correctly when a package with the same directory.
+The main config difference is that the failing test's jest config uses a `moduleDirectory` of `./` which prevents jest from resolving `my-package` within `@my-scope/my-package`.